p15r/distributey/docs/usage.md

 }
 ```

-The above configuration is taken from [development mode](#development-mode) and explicitly maps the Vault key path "monitoring" to the kid "jwe-kid-monitoring".
+The above configuration is taken from [development mode](#development-mode) and explicitly maps the kid "jwe-kid-monitoring" to the Vault key path "monitoring".

 The dynamic configuration can be configured using the `backend_wide_key_consumer_cert` key:
 ```json